-Students will have a full exposure to the advance aspects in the operations and applications within a business.
+Students will have exposure to aspects in the operations and applications within a business.
 There is a more in depth look at how business activities are developed on a daily basis, employability skills, workplace ethics, and human relations in the business environment.
-Additional topics include International Business, Business Management and Leadership, Business Planning, Project Management, Financial Analysis, and Data Management and Administration.
-This course allows students to be involved in many aspects of businesses and experiencing them through field trips, job shadows, and associations like Junior Achievement and DECA.
-Opportunities to earn Microsoft Office Specialist Certifications (MOS) in Word and PowerPoint are also offered.
+Additional topics include Career Readiness, Professional Communications, Information Technology, Business Planning, Law, Ethics and Regulations, Operations and Human Resource Management, Financial Management and Leadership.
+This course allows students to be involved in many aspects of businesses and experiencing them through field trips, job shadows, and DECA.
+Opportunities to earn professionally recognized credentials, such as, Microsoft Office Specialist Certifications (MOS) and Professional Communication Skills for Business